|Top Dog : 2019 Best Australian Cattle Dog Foods|

 Australian Cattle Dogs, or just Cattle Dogs, is a lively breed that has energy and stubbornness to spare.
 The dogs are a medium size that works hard, plays hard and are some of the most family-loyal dogs around.
 Their nature is to work, rounding up cattle and herding them to pasture or to pen.

 Also known as the Queensland Heeler, the ACD has a life expectancy of 12 to 16 years and will remain active for all but the last days of it.
 The nutrition requirements are also high.
-Finding the right high-quality food is important to their metabolism, health and overall energy levels.
-Besides a lot of land to run and play in, the Cattle Dog will need proper dog food.

 Why Quality Food Matters to Your Australian Cattle Dog

 Good food matters to every dog.
 For the Cattle Dog, though, it is especially important.
 These dogs need a high protein, high vitamin food that will supply them with energy and keep them going.

 The metabolism of the Blue Heeler is high, and their food needs to supply the nutrients for the energy burn they have.
 Their muscles are dense and work hard as they run, turn and pivot.
 They require meat protein to sustain their active lifestyle.

 Vitamins and minerals will give the dog the bone, liver and digestive support they need.
 Because the Cattle Dog is more active than most other dogs of their size, their bones will grow quickly while being used for more actions.
 To prevent injury, they require a high-quality food.